-- Forgery, alteration, or misuse of UTI documents, records, or identification or other materials; - Knowingly furnishing false, forged, or inappropriately altered information to UTI, any UTI official, or emergency response personnel; - Intentionally misrepresenting UTI, any UTI official, your status at UTI or utilizing UTI's brand without permission; - Possession, use, manufacture, or distribution of identification cards or devices that are false or fraudulent or that misrepresent an individual's identity, age, or other personal characteristics, including using another individual's identification. - Intentionally initiating or causing to be initiated any false report, warning, or threat of emergency or crisis.
+- Forgery, alteration, or misuse of UTI documents, records, or identification or other materials; - Knowingly furnishing false, forged, or inappropriately altered information to UTI, any UTI official, or emergency response personnel; - Intentionally misrepresenting UTI, any UTI official, your status at UTI or utilizing UTI's brand without permission; this includes use of UTI's name, logo or any associated branding. - Possession, use, manufacture, or distribution of identification cards or devices that are false or fraudulent or that misrepresent an individual's identity, age, or other personal characteristics, including using another individual's identification. - Intentionally initiating or causing to be initiated any false report, warning, or threat of emergency or crisis. - Knowingly providing false information or failing to disclose required details related to one's criminal background as required by the UTI Criminal Background Policy.